hsm207/sycamore/docs/source/querying_data/integrate_your_application.md

 }
 ```

-Similarly, you can list existing conversations with a GET request
+Similarly, you can list existing conversations with a GET request:

 ```typescript
 const url = protocol + "://" + host + ":" + port + "/_plugins/_ml/memory/conversation"